DPS today announced a permanent, base-penetrating, one-time application formula it claims ‘makes ski wax obsolete.’

 Developed by a team of chemists and material science engineers, Phantom’s patent-pending formula creates a hydrophobic environment that offers three undeniable benefits.
 First, unlike wax, Phantom is only applied once and permanently alters ski and board bases to make them both faster and harder for the life of the product.
 Second, Phantom offers consistently fast on-snow gliding performance across a broad range of conditions and temperatures.
 Third, and most importantly, Phantom is made up of non-reactive chemical functional groups that are both inert to the environment and safe to those applying it – something that traditional waxes have never been able to achieve.

-Okay, you have my attention, DPS.
+OK, you have my attention, DPS.

 The brand tested 50 compound variations in labs and the mountains of Utah, Chile, and New Zealand.
 DPS claims lab results of the final formula correlated hydrophobicity, coefficient of friction, shore hardness, and full base penetration with test ski days in every condition, including manmade snow, midwinter groomed snow, fresh powder, and warm spring snow.